gruntwork-io/terragrunt/README.md

 ### Manual
 You can install Terragrunt manually by going to the [Releases Page](https://github.com/gruntwork-io/terragrunt/releases), downloading the binary for your OS, renaming it to `terragrunt`, and adding it to your PATH.

+## Migrating to Terraform 0.12 and Terragrunt 0.19.x

+If you were using Terraform <= 0.11.x with Terragrunt <= 0.18.x, and you wish to upgrade to Terraform 0.12.x newer, you'll need to upgrade to Terragrunt 0.19.x or newer.
+Due to some changes in Terraform 0.12.x, this is a backwards incompatible upgrade that requires some manual migration steps.
+Check out our [Upgrading to Terragrunt 0.19.x Guide](/_docs/migration_guides/upgrading_to_terragrunt_0.19.x.md) for instructions.

 ## Use cases